-Motherhood generally describes a part of woman’s life but the word often carries a woman’s world in itself.
-Being a girl, you are often asked to get married as soon as you enter valid age.
-Once you are married, the immortal question to plan a baby comes in the queue. then this story usually starts from the good news.
+Motherhood generally describes a part of a woman’s life, but the word often carries a woman’s world in itself.
+You are frequently asked to get married as soon as you enter a valid age as a girl.
+Once you are married, the eternal question to plan a baby comes in the queue.
+Then this story usually starts from the good news.
 It goes through a long journey of patience for nine months and ends with a melodious cry.
 This is a story every woman has lived.
 A story every girl imagines about.

 “Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.” — Oprah Winfrey

-Being grateful and spreading gratitude can do so much for yourself and for others.
-We have every day to be grateful for, but we tend to forget to take the time to acknowledge what we have, who we have, and everything around us.
+Being grateful and spreading gratitude can do so much for yourself and others.
+We have every day to be thankful for, but we tend to forget to take the time to acknowledge what we have, who we have, and everything around us.

-What does be “grateful” really mean?
+What does being “grateful” really mean?
 We keep hearing about it, but how come we still don’t practice it?
-Gratefulness is being appreciative of what you have — whether they’re positive or negative experiences.
+Gratefulness is appreciative of what you have — whether they’re positive or negative experiences.

-When you go outside and see the clouds think a thought of thanks for the new day and what it will bring.
+When you go outside and see the clouds, think of thanks for the new day and what it will bring.
 Notice the pattern of the clouds and the play of light and shadow on your surroundings.
 Feel a thought of thanks for that.
-Feel all the blessing in life in terms of being alive and having been loved.
+Feel all the blessing in life in terms of being alive and loved.
 Being healthy and not deficit for anything.
 For all that Almighty has provided us in terms of requirement and abundance.
 For nature and natural therapies.

 Go through your day noticing and being thankful for the little things.
-Let your grateful nature flow out to others around you.
+Then, let your grateful nature flow out to others around you.

-The best way to be grateful is to appreciate everything universe offers with an open heart.
+The best way to be grateful is to appreciate everything the universe offers with an open heart.

 Because the universe never makes mistakes, it always makes miracles.